maab-osman/information-security-course/h1-should-tero-wear-a-helmet.md

   - Competitors
   - Insiders (people with access to customer data)

-   **Known TTPs:**
+   **Known TTPs: (www.pentestpeople.com, n.d.)**
-  - Credential stuffing: reusing leaked passwords
+  - Malware attacks: malicious software that gains access to personal information.
+  - SQL Injection Attacks: used to delete, change, or even control data or an entire database.
   - Phishing: to steal login or payment info
   - Insider misuse: abusing access rights
-  - Reconnaissance: competitors mapping out system structure
+  - Denial of Service (DoS): prevents users from accessing the site.

   **Risk Prioritization:**
   1. Data breach
       - Probability: Medium
       - Impact: Very High
   2. Payment Fraud
       - Probability: Medium
       - Impact: Very High
   3. AI manipulation
       - Probability: Low
       - Impact: Medium

-  **Business Continuity:**
+  **Business Continuity (coder, 2024):**
   - Must maintain app uptime and data integrity.
+  - Conduct a Risk and Impact Assessment
-  - Develop customer trust
+  - Develop a detailed plan for essential operations.
-  - Mindful of breaches that can cause reputation loss.
+  - Encourage a Security Awareness Culture among employees.

 ### (3) What Are We Going to Do About It?
-- Mitigation strategies and META :
+- Mitigation strategies and META (Khurana and Kaul, 2019) :
   - implement MFA AND login alerts to avoid account takeovers: Mitigate
   - Input validation and model monitoring to avoid chatbot manipulation: Mitigate
   - Encryption and access control to control data breaches: Mitigate
   - Use Stripe/PayPal (third-party services) to combat fraud: Transfer
   - Role-based access to eliminate insider misuse: Mitigate

-- META: Mitigate, Eliminate, Transfer, Accept
-- Prioritization of actions:

 ### (4) Did We Do a Good Enough Job?
 - Continuous evaluation:
-    - Security audits
-    - Penetration tests
-    - Threat modelling
-    - Monitoring
+    - Security audits: Regularly assessing an organization's security controls to ensure compliance with standards and policies.
+    - Penetration tests: Simulating a cyberattack to find and exploit vulnerabilities in systems and applications.
+    - Threat modelling: Identifying and analyzing potential threats to a system (Shostack, n.d.)
+    - Monitoring:  Continuously collecting and analyzing data from IT systems to detect and respond to security incidents in real time.
+(Hpe.com, 2022)
 - Process improvement notes:
     - Security is ongoing.
     - Threat model evolves with new features, threat intelligence, and customer feedback.